syseleven/heat-examples/singles-server-from-snapshot/README.md

-# single Server from Snapshot
+# Single server from snapshot

 This example shows how to launch a single server from an instance or volume snapshot that was created previously.